Hoankyoku: Background

 The State of Manchuria was founded in 1932, but within the country there were many anti-establishment forces operating.
-As well as bandits and remnants of former military parties, there were Kuomintang, Communist Party of China, and Soviet underground groups operating.
+As well as bandits and remnants of former military parties, there were Kuomintang, Chinese Communist Party, and Soviet underground groups operating.
 Above all else, members of the Kuomintang had infiltrated the Manchurian bureaucracy.

 The police, whose job it was to crack down on anti-establishment forces, was made up of many ethnicities, making the concealing of classified information difficult.
-Therefore, a secret organisation that possessed a level of confidentiality higher than even the Tokkō, and whose existence itself was also secret, was considered.
+Therefore, a secret organization that possessed a level of confidentiality higher than even the Tokkō, and whose existence itself was also secret, was considered.

 The Hoankyoku was established in December 1937 (Kokutoku 4).
-As it was a secret organisation it was disguised as a division of the police.
+As it was a secret organization it was disguised as a division of the police.
 It had a close relationship with the Kwantung Army, and received guidance from members of the Kwantung Army's secret police.
-All heads within the organisation were Japanese.
+All heads within the organization were Japanese.